Founded by alumni of Goop and Net-a-Porter, slick e-commerce sites and cult cannabis brands are cropping up and competing for premium customers

 “Positioning Beboe in a lifestyle vein has been key to our success,” says Kiana Anvaripour, vice president of marketing at Beboe (the brand’s co-founders are Clement Kwan, a Net-a-Porter alum, and celebrity tattoo artist Scott Campbell).
 Since its launch in 2017, Beboe has offered “dinner party cannabis” packaged in sleek rose-gold-colored vape pens and elegant pastille edibles.
-Now, the brand is partnering with Barneys New York on the retailer’s new cannabis shop-in-shop, The High End (slated for a late March opening in the Beverly Hills outpost).
+Now, the brand is partnering with Barneys New York on the retailer’s new cannabis shop-in-shop, The High End (opening in the Beverly Hills outpost).
 Exclusive to the store: a silver limited-edition Beboe vape pen ($80).

 While interest in the industry’s potential soars, the landscape remains something of a wild west, without widely held industry standards.
 But out of the haze, several platforms have emerged with curated experiences and higher-quality offerings.
 L.A.-based Fleur Marché, launched in January, is the brainchild of Ashley Lewis and Meredith Schroeder, two former Goop staffers who oversaw buying for fashion and beauty.
 They painstakingly tested and scrutinized everything on their list of about 60 products — such as Populum full-spectrum hemp CBD oil ($59/250 mg) and Life Elements CBD pain sticks ($68) — in addition to four elegant Fleur Marché starter kits ($125-$180).
 “The goal is to help women get access to an ingredient that could change their lives,” Schroeder explains.